Does each department within your organization follow a strict procurement process every time products and services need to be purchased?

 - Which suppliers to request a quotation from?

-- Request for quotations (RFQ) are requested from how many suppliers?
+- Requests for quotations (RFQ) are requested from how many suppliers?

-- What criterias are contracts awarded based on?
+- What criteria are contracts awarded based on?

 - Products and services can be obtained at the best possible price.